-- Therapeutic Yoga is the adaptation of yoga practice for people with different health conditions.
+- Is the adaptation of yoga movement, breathing, meditation, for people with different health conditions.

-- The goal of Yoga Therapy includes preventing, reducing, managing or alleviating physiological, psychological, and emotional pain.
+- The goal of Yoga Therapy includes working with pain, preventing, reducing, managing, alleviating physiological, psychological and emotional pain.

 Yoga Therapy is a holistic model of health and healing and everyone can benefit from it through sustained practice.
-It offers the most effective methods and techniques of managing and reducing stress, anxiety, depression, chronic pain, insomnia, fibromyalgia, heart conditions, arthritis, respiratory conditions, addiction, nervous system and many more.
+It offers the most effective methods and techniques of managing stress, anxiety, depression, chronic pain, insomnia, fibromyalgia, heart conditions, arthritis, respiratory conditions, addiction, the nervous system, and many more.

 YOGA THERAPY BENEFITS:

 Regular Yoga practice improves respiratory and cardiovascular function, nervous system, reduce stress, anxiety, depression, chronic pain, improve sleep patterns, restores hormonal balance, promotes recovery from and treatment of addiction, muscular strength and body flexibility, joint health, and improves overall well-being and quality of life.

 STRESS AND ANXIETY: calms your breath and improves heart rate, decreases blood pressure, lowers cortisol levels, and increases blood flow to the intestines and vital organs, keeping you focused on the present.

 DEPRESSION: a number of studies demonstrate the potential beneficial effects of yoga on depression.
 Consistent yoga practice leads to significant increases in serotonin levels coupled with decreases in the levels of monoamine oxidase, an enzyme that breaks down neurotransmitters and cortisol.